saltstack/salt/doc/topics/cloud/config.rst

 The data specific to interacting with public clouds is set up here.

-**ATTENTION**: In Salt-Cloud version 0.8.7, a new cloud provider configuration syntax was implemented.
-This "new" configuration syntax is the standard cloud configuration syntax that is documented here.
-For information regarding the old cloud provider configuration syntax, please see the :ref:Salt Cloud Legacy Configuration <salt-cloud-legacy-configuration> documentation.

 Cloud provider configuration syntax can live in several places.
 The first is in ``/etc/salt/cloud``: